Same-sex marriage in Hawaii: Marriage statistics

-Note: * Includes Kalawao County
+The 2020 U.S. census showed that there were 3,726 married same-sex couple households (1,884 male couples and 1,842 female couples) and 2,312 unmarried same-sex couple households in Hawaii.

+Notable weddings

+In December 2013, Genora Dancel, one of the plaintiffs in Baehr, married her partner Kathryn Dennis in a ceremony in Honolulu.

-In October 2017, Abigail Kinoiki Kekaulike Kawānanakoa, granddaughter of David Kawānanakoa, the founder of the House of Kawānanakoa and through his mother, Victoria Kinoiki Kekaulike, the nephew of Queen Kapiʻolani, married her partner Veronica Gail Worth in Honolulu.
+In October 2017, Abigail Kinoiki Kekaulike Kawānanakoa, a granddaughter of David Kawānanakoa, the founder of the House of Kawānanakoa and through his mother, Victoria Kinoiki Kekaulike, the nephew of Queen Kapiʻolani, married her partner Veronica Gail Worth in Honolulu.
 The couple were married in a ceremony performed at the home of Justice Steven Levinson.
 This was the first same-sex marriage for a member of the Hawaiian royal family.